 ✔ COMPLETED LIABILITY FORM

 We'll make an imprint of the credit card and return it to you.
-(You can pay for your rental with cash or card.)
 The imprint, your ID, and your car keys will remain with us until you return in order to secure our equipment.

-On the river, we strongly recommend, but do not require, closed-toe shoes, drinking water, bug repellent, and sunblock.
+On the river, we strongly recommend, but do not require, closed-toe shoes.
+We also suggest bringing drinking water, bug repellent, and sunblock, all of which are also available for purchase here at the Trailhead.
 Life jackets are included with your rental, but you're welcome to bring your own as long as they're Coast Guard-certified.